GribaHub/Python/README.md

 # Python
 PRACTICE PYTHON - Beginner Python exercisies (https://www.practicepython.org/)

-Here are the exercises which I performed to self-learn and practice programming in Python.
-You can find commentary inside source files.
+Here are the exercises which I realized to self study and practice programming in Python.
+Comments are inside source files.

-All Exercises
+Exercises

 1: Character Input
 2: Odd Or Even